Toofless/hello-world/README.md

 # hello-world
 Hi
-Just made a gethub and was finishing up the guide.
+Just made a github and was finishing up the guide.